Isomorphism for Tournaments of Small Twin Width

-In this section, we prove the key combinatorial lemma (Lemma~\ref{lem:partition-sequence}) underlying our isomorphism algorithm.
+In this section, we implement the second phase and prove the key combinatorial lemma (Lemma~\ref{lem:partition-sequence}) underlying our isomorphism algorithm.
 Our arguments rely on the notion of \emph{mixed neighbors} for a pair of vertices.
 For a pair $v,w\in V(T)$ of vertices we let

 We call the elements of $M(v,w)$ the \emph{mixed neighbors} of $(v,w)$, and we call $\md(v,w) \coloneqq |M(v,w)|$ the \emph{mixed degree} of $(v,w)$.
 The following simple observation links the mixed degree to twin width.